A Gevrey class semigroup, exponential decay and Lack of analyticity for a system formed by a Kirchhoff-Love plate equation and the equation of a membrane-like electric network with indirect fractional damping: Stability Results

 \section{Stability Results}

-In this section, we will study the asymptotic behavior of the semigroup of the system \eqref{ISplacas-20}-\eqref{ISplacas-40}.

-First we will use the following spectral characterization of exponential stability of semigroups due to Gearhart\cite{Gearhart}(Theorem 1.3.2 book of Liu-Zheng ) and to study analiticity we will use a characterization of the book of Liu-Zheng (Theorem 1.3.3). \begin{theorem}[see \cite{LiuZ}] Let $S(t)=e^{\mathbb{B}t}$ be a $C_0$-semigroup of contractions on a Hilbert space.
+In this section, we will study the asymptotic behavior of the semigroup of the system \eqref{ISplacas-20}-\eqref{ISplacas-25}.
+First, we will use the following spectral characterization of exponential stability of semigroups due to Gearhart\cite{Gearhart}(Theorem 1.3.2 book of Liu-Zheng ), and to study analyticity we will use a characterization of the book of Liu-Zheng (Theorem 1.3.3). \begin{theorem}[see \cite{LiuZ}] Let $S(t)=e^{\mathbb{B}t}$ be a $C_0$-semigroup of contractions on a Hilbert space $ \mathcal{H}$.
 Then $S(t)$ is exponentially stable if and only if

 and